Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

 3. Be Aware of Facebook’s Rules

-The largest social media network in the world, Facebook has defined several rules when it comes to using clickbait content.
+The largest social media network in the world, Facebook has defined several rules with using clickbait content.
 Online marketers should look to Facebook for guidance when crafting headlines as well as blog posts and other content.

-In 2017, Facebook introduced new algorithms that would penalize publishers who utilize misleading or vague headlines with the sole purpose of garnering clicks.
-Posts that are considered too clickbait-oriented will appear less often in News Feed and may even have a lower position.
+In 2017, Facebook introduced new algorithms that would penalize publishers who use misleading or vague headlines with the sole purpose of garnering clicks.
+Posts considered too clickbait-oriented will appear less often in News Feed and may even have a lower position.

 Facebook currently services almost 1.3 billion users, making it wise to follow its rules.
 In fact, it’s smart to apply their rules to all your content, not just headlines.
 Best practices regarding content can be found on the company’s website.